joemoose/psiops/docs/playing.md

 ## Action Checks

-When your character attempts an *action* with an uncertain outcome, you make an *action check* to determine the result.
+When you attempt an *action* with an uncertain outcome, you make an *action check* to determine the result.
 The GM will request an action check only when your character encounters a meaningful obstacle — one that is risky, uncertain, and consequential.
 If success is guaranteed or the result has little effect on the mission’s current circumstances, the GM won’t require a roll.
-Instead, your character’s action succeeds as you described.
+Instead, your action succeeds as you described.

 !!! tip